By Bridget Castner ✔ Reviewed by travel expert Alexandra Falbo

 Helpful Phrases When Dining Out

-Il menu, per favore (eel-men-oo, pehr fah-voh-reh)
+Il menu, per favore (Eel-men-oo, pehr fah-voh-reh)

 Can I see the menu, please?